JoeyBGOfficial/Through-the-Wall-Radar-Human-Activity-Recognition-Without-Using-Neural-Networks/README.md

 **Input:** 2D matrix representing the RTM; Number of initial intrinsic mode functions (IMFs) to discard as noise.

 **Output:** 2D matrix representing the denoised RTM.

+### C. Datafiles Explanation (Folder: Example_Datas) ###

+Here includes four images as examples: one simulated RTM, one simulated DTM, one measured RTM, and one measured DTM.